science-digital/sd-integration-tool-template/README.md

 This document is currently in the process of being updated.
 If needed you can revert to the original version by jumping to [IVCAP Tool Demo](#ivcap-ai-tool-demo).

+Quick Start: Jump straight to [Local Development and Testing](#local-development-and-testing).

 # Design